-Read every word of the GIs.
-Highlight any potential gimmick.
-How are definitions unusual?
-How could they be misleading?
-Understand precise meanings of AT, ON, ONTO, etc.

-Is an unusual term defined (e.g., CH for CHANCE)?

-Is the more common term (e.g., OPP) undefined, but used?

-Understand intersection/junction definitions and what instructions need them.
-Understand what roads are invalid (private?
+- Read every word of the Gls.
+Highlight any potential gimmick. - How are definitions unusual?
+How could they be misleading? - Understand precise meanings of AT, ON, ONTO, etc. - Is an unusual term defined (e.g., CH for CHANCE)? - Is the more common term (e.g., OPP) undefined, but used? - Understand intersection/junction definitions and what instructions need them. - Understand what roads are invalid (private?
 "Not a Through"?
-"No Outlet"?)

-Understand quoted and unquoted street names or terms, if they are used.

-Understand what signs are valid and any restrictions on their locations.

-Understand variety instructions: how they come into effect and leave effect.
-Can they be repeated?

-Is the Order of Precedence unusual?

-Do words or abbreviations "not on signs" set up CM or other gimmicks?
-Check the header or footer of every page for gimmicks.

-Does the story include street names or descriptions to turn on or "visit"?
-Does the story provide your name, a passenger, the date, or your vehicle?
-Are there unusual plurals?
-(E.g., must a valid SUPP have mutliple parts?)
-Is there a rule for uninstructed T's?
-Post it on RI page or dashboard.

-Does the score sheet have duplicate, out of order, or missing spots?
+"No Outlet"?) - Understand quoted and unquoted street names or terms, if they are used. - Understand what signs are valid and any restrictions on their locations. - Understand variety instructions: how they come into effect and leave effect. - Can they be repeated? - Is the Order of Precedence unusual? - Do words or abbreviations "not on signs" set up CM or other gimmicks? - Check the header or footer of every page for gimmicks. - Does the story include street names or descriptions to turn on or "visit"? - Does the story provide your name, a passenger, the date, or your vehicle? - Are there unusual plurals?
+(E.g., must a valid SUPP have mutliple parts?) - Is there a rule for uninstructed T's?
+Post it on RI page or dashboard. - Does the score sheet have duplicate, out of order, or missing spots? - If a SUPP precludes work on an RI, can it validly CRI or DRI?